arkenidar/dataflow_js/README.txt

-a way of processing data which uses simple primitives
+This is a way of processing data which uses simple primitives.
+It is similar to a digital circuit consisting only of NAND gates.